What Is Transcervical Sterilization?

 - Symptoms during or immediately after the procedure may include mild to moderate cramping, nausea/vomiting, dizziness/light-headedness, and bleeding/spotting

-- Not all women will achieve successful placement of both inserts
+- Not all patients achieved successful placement of both inserts